mojlighetsministeriet/utils/README.md

 # utils

-Utility functions that is shared in between the go based micro services of Möjligministeriet.
+Utility functions that is shared in between the go based micro services of Möjlighetsministeriet.